 How to Buy Anatomy Posters Without Regrets

 Anxiety rises as a denuded patient sits within a small, cold exam room.
 Hanging anatomy posters provides a distraction from the sterile instruments and feelings of vulnerability.
-Great anatomy posters also help patients to formulate meaningful questions and provides talking points during physician consultation.
+Great anatomy posters also help patients to formulate meaningful questions and facilitates enlightening discussion during physician consultation.

 Though final poster title selection is often made by doctors, an office manager or nurse is frequently charged with placing orders and coordinating or personally hanging anatomy posters.